Inception Restaked ETH (INETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Inception Restaked ETH Historical Price

-According to the latest data gathered on Inception Restaked ETH live price page, the current price of Inception Restaked ETH is 1,894.47USD.
-The circulating supply of Inception Restaked ETH(INETH) is 155.77 INETH , giving it a market capitalization of $295.10K.
+According to the latest data gathered on Inception Restaked ETH live price page, the current price of Inception Restaked ETH is 1,863.53USD.
+The circulating supply of Inception Restaked ETH(INETH) is 154.92 INETH , giving it a market capitalization of $288.71K.

 The Inception Restaked ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.